 What to Expect in Treatment

-The first step to becoming free of addiction to prescription drugs is detoxification.
+The first step of prescription drug addiction treatment is detoxification.
 This is the process of removing the drug from your system.
 Your body may have changed because long-term drug abuse affects almost all the systems in the body.
 When the supply of the drug is abruptly stopped, there will be withdrawal symptoms.
 For opioids, the withdrawal symptoms are common:

 - Vomiting and nausea